sam-mccall/node-seq/README.markdown

 ------------

 Use `par` to execute actions in parallel.
-Chain multiple parallel actions together and collect all the responses in a sequential operation like `seq`.
+Chain multiple parallel actions together and collect all the responses on the stack with a sequential operation like `seq`.

+Each `par` sets one element in the stack with the second argument to `this()` in the order in which it appears, so multiple `par`s can be chained together.

-Each parallel action runs immediately and pushes its value onto the stack in the order in which the actions appear in the chain when `this()` is called.
-Like in `seq`, the first argument to `this()` should be the error value and the second will get pushed to the stack.
+Like with `seq`, the first argument to `this()` should be the error value and the second will get pushed to the stack.
 Further arguments are available in `this.args`.

-If `key` is specified, the result from the second argument goes to `this.vars[key]` in addition to the stack.
+If `key` is specified, the result from the second argument send to `this()` goes to `this.vars[key]`.
+`this.vars` persists across all requests unless it is overwritten.

 catch(cb)
 ---------